-The Top 9 Animation Libraries for UI Designers in 2017 — SitePoint
+9 of the Best Animation Libraries for UI Designers — SitePoint

 - License:

 AniJS is a library with a very reasonable size factoring in its functionality.
-The format it uses for implementation is quite original and different as compared to other animation libraries (which many other might find unconventional).
+The format it uses for implementation is quite original and different as compared to other animation libraries (which many others might find unconventional).

-Nevertheless, this library is worth giving a try at least once for your projects.
-It may lack the overall power and polish of some of the competition but it has the potential to grow in the future.
+Nevertheless, this library is worth giving a try, at least once for your projects.

 There are many animation libraries out there ready and waiting to be implemented in your project.
 Those listed above are a few with the best combination of sophistication and stability.

-If you’re looking for a more complete, powerful JavaScript option, VelocityJS and Anime.JS are very hard to split.
-Velocity currently has the track record and larger install base, but Anime.JS is incredibly polished and exciting for such a new project.
-Right now, Anime.JS’s beautiful documentation might be enough to win us over.
+If you’re looking for a more complete, powerful JavaScript option, GreenSock and AnimeJS are very hard to split.

 Although using an animation library in your web application can certainly improve interactivity, overdoing it defeats the purpose and often confuses the user.
-Be careful and use them judiciously.
+Be careful and use animations judiciously.

 Do you use animation libraries for your projects?
 What are your favorite animation libraries?

-Take your CSS animations to the next level with our Animating with CSS course by Donovan Hutchinson, the man behind CSS Animation Rocks.
+Take your CSS skills to the next level with our book CSS Master, 2nd Edition by Tiffany B. Brown – covering CSS animations, transitions, transformations and much more.

-Note: This article was updated in October 2019 to reflect the current state of animation libraries.
-We’re going to run-through 9 free, well-coded animation libraries best-suited to UI design work — covering their strengths and weaknesses, and when to choose each one.